dssg/nfp/README.md

 Our project has two goals:

 1. To provide a rough evaluation of NFP's impact at a national level.
-Although this study will not have validity equivalent to a randomized controlled trial, it represents a significant improvement over the evidence basis that would otherwise be available to current decision processes.
+Although this study will not have the same validity as a randomized controlled trial, it represents a significant improvement over the evidence basis that would otherwise be available to current decision processes.

 2. To develop a methodology for basic impact evaluation of nonprofit programs where resource limitations and program size make traditional experimental evaluations impractical or impossible.